Nishan212/Cat-Classifier/README.md

 ## Garbage Classifier :
 - A CNN Modle that classifies Six classes of garbage (cardbaord, glass, metal, paper, plastic, trash).
 - Dataset Source : [Kaggle](https://www.kaggle.com/asdasdasasdas/garbage-classification)

+Please Note that, this repo was created to illustrate the flaws of using a small dataset and the advantages of transfer learning in such a case (yet to be done).